AIDC F-CK-1 Ching-kuo: Aerodynamics

-GD's assistance was restricted by the US State Department's arms export control, which limited GD's work to initial design consulting but not further development, production, or marketing.
+GD's assistance was restricted by US arms export control, which limited the company's work to consultation on the initial design with no further development, production, or marketing.

 Many different airframe design concepts were explored (e.g. the 2D Thrust-Vectoring nozzle of XX-201, the double delta wings/twin tailed 401).
 After the General Electric J79 was officially abandoned as the potential engine solution in 1983, three configurations emerged from AIDC.